emqx/cloud-docs/en_US/rule_engine/rule_engine_save_mongodb.md

-In this article, we will simulate the temperature and humidity data, and publish these data to EMQX Cloud via the MQTT protocol, and then we will use the EMQX Cloud rule engine to store the data to MongoDB.
+In this article, we will simulate the temperature and humidity data, and publish these data to EMQX Cloud via the MQTT protocol, and then we will use the EMQX Cloud Data Integrations to store the data to MongoDB.

 Before you start, you need to complete the following operations: